SapporoAlex/Game-Dungeon-Quest/README.md

 - Goal: Follow the level's on-screen instructions to complete the goal of the level.

 ## Enemies
 Encounter various enemies like skeletons, goblins, chaos warriors, arrow traps and even a dragon.
 Each enemy type has its unique behavior and attack strategy.
-Beware though, the chaos warrior has 2 HP, and the dragon has 4 HP.
+Beware though, the chaos warrior has 2 HP, and the dragon has 4 HP, and attacks from range with fire balls.
 Enemies will pursue you 1 tile per enemy movement phase.

 <img src="assets/images/skeleton_img_down.png" width="50">    <img src="assets/images/goblin_img_down.png" width="50">    <img src="assets/images/chaos_warrior_down_img.png" width="50">    <img src="assets/images/dragon_down_img.png" width="100">